-Task 6.1: Take note of the aims and objectives of the Conservation Area Appraisal and Management Plan
+Task 6.1: Take note of the aims and objectivesof the Conservation Area Appraisal andManagement Plan began although the Management Plan was not finally adopted until 2010.
+Volunteers from the

 Wiltshire Core Strategy core policy 58 ensures the conservation of historic environments in planning decisions.
 These existing Supplementary Planning Guidance documents inform important policies for governing development within the Conservation Area.
-Howeverthetext of both these documents were mainly written in 2003 and cursorily reviewed two years later when the adoption process began although the Management Plan was not finally adopted until 2010.
-Volunteers from the
+However the text of both these documents were mainly written in 2003 and cursorily reviewed two years later when the adoption process